 Fourth phase; the story is not complete yet !

 In the fourth phase of my life I am a retired person.
 While in India I live in my village, or Gurgaon or any other place where my friends are.
 While abroad I live mostly in Toronto and Dubai where my children and their spouses and my grand children live.

-I decided to launch this website and post blog for documenting life experiences, incidents, and insights observed and reflected upon from time to time by me as well as of those whom I came in to contact with; some of whom deeply impacted the course of my life journey.
-I am deeply indebted to them.
-There will be pages on this website and blogs dedicated to their life stories written by me or contributed by them.
+I decided to launch this website and post blog for documenting life experiences, incidents, and insights observed and reflected upon from time to time by me as well as of those whom I came in to contact with; who deeply impacted the course of my life journey.
+I am deeply indebted to each them.
+There will be pages on this website and blogs dedicated to their life stories written by me or contributed by others.